 After reviewing the types of dentists who can see either adults or children, a pediatric dentist or pedodontist is a type of dentist who treats mainly children.
 As anyone who has kids knows, children usually have increased anxiety when visiting any types of dentists and need some extra care.
 Some general dentists do not see children in their office and will refer to a pedodontist.
 We treat children in our office for routine cleanings, x-rays, white fillings and extractions.
 When we see a child who has special needs and cannot be treated in a general dentist office, we will refer them to the pedodontist.
 The child can be mildly sedated and the work will be completed safely there.

 We Offer Top Dental Services in Coral Gables

 Thank you for reading our blog about the different types of dentists.
-Whether you’re looking for a general dentist, periodontist, endodontist, orthodontist, oral surgeon, prosthodontist or pedodontist, South Gables Dental can help!
+Whether you need a general dentist, cosmetic dentist, periodontist, endodontist, orthodontist, oral surgeon, prosthodontist or pedodontist, the team at South Gables Dental can help!

 Don’t hesitate to contact us to schedule an appointment for all of your Coral Gables or Miami dentist needs.